techidaily/site-windows11/source/_posts/cutting-clutter-best-windows-apps-to-disable.md

  Aside from having ads crammed into the interface, uTorrent also includes offers for other software tools, which is annoying.
 Its worst offense came in 2015, when the app was found to bundle in cryptocurrency mining software without letting users know.
 This wasted your system resources in the background to make money for the company, which allegedly gave some to charity.

  There's no reason to bother with uTorrent.
-We think[qBittorrent](https://www.qbittorrent.org/) is[the best torrent client](https://www.makeuseof.com/tag/best-torrent-clients/) , as it's free of all this nonsense.
+We think [qBittorrent](https://www.qbittorrent.org/) is [the best torrent client](https://www.makeuseof.com/tag/best-torrent-clients/) , as it's free of all this nonsense.

 ## 5\.
 Adobe Flash Player and Shockwave Player